Home » Blog » Website Management » What is it That we Can Learn from a Website Heatmap Trip?

 What is it That we Can Learn from a Website Heatmap Trip?

 Everybody loves a good trip, right!?
-And a website heatmap tracking is the best you can take for your website’s sake.
-The benefits you’ll find are a lot and your overlook at things might change even more.
+And website heatmap tracking is the best you can take for your website’s sake.
+The benefits you’ll find are a lot and your overlook of things might change even more.

 A website heatmap is following the clicking and browsing behavior of your users.
-It helps you establish the hot (portions of your website that users click or liked the most) and cold (portions of your website that users do not pay much attention to) areas of your website.
+It helps you establish the hot (portions of your website that users click on or like the most) and cold (portions of your website that users do not pay much attention to) areas of the website.

 This means you can make assumptions about the way your website is designed, where the important information is, what people look at and what takes their interest.